Service-Learning Internships in the Medicine of Compassion

 Prerequisites for this program are an unusual combination of wholeheartedness, humility, and the courage to step out of one’s comfort zone.
 This internship is not about you or your resume looking good—it is the practical application of depth psychology to alleviate human suffering.
 The language of healing uses symbolism, paradox, metaphor, and appreciative listening to draw out the stories that lead to healing—of body, mind, heart, and soul.
 We even use a make-believe character to get closer to what is most real in life—this the Raggedy paradox that has proved so effective.

-Volunteer interns are needed to serve in skilled nursing and assisted living facilities, as well as acute care, sub-acute and rehabilitation hospitals.
+Volunteer interns are needed to serve in skilled nursing, assisted living facilities, and memory care units.
 If you would like to make new friends, open your heart, and gain the satisfaction of helping someone in a time of need, consider becoming an Adventures in Caring volunteer intern.

 Learn the Language of Healing